publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395fff.md

 [Pub.
 L. 106–113, div.
 B, § 1000(a)(6)][/us/pl/106/113/s1000/a/6] \[title III, § 302(c)\], Nov.
 29, 1999, [113 Stat.
 1536][/us/stat/113/1536], 1501A–360, as amended by [Pub.
 L. 106–554, § 1(a)(6)][/us/pl/106/554/s1/a/6] \[title V, § 501(b)\], Dec.
 21, 2000, [114 Stat.
 2763][/us/stat/114/2763], 2763A–529, provided that:

-> “Not later than April 1, 2002, the Comptroller General of the United States shall submit to Congress a report analyzing the need for the 15 percent reduction under subsection (b)(3)(A)(ii) of such section \[subsec. (b)(3)(A)(ii) of this section\], or for any reduction, in the computation of the base payment amounts under the prospective payment system for home health services established under such section.”
+> “Not later than April 1, 2002, the Comptroller General of the United States shall submit to Congress a report analyzing the need for the 15 percent reduction under subsection (b)(3)(A)(ii) of such section \[[42 U.S.C.
+1395fff(b)(3)(A)(ii)][/us/usc/t42/s1395fff/b/3/A/ii]\], or for any reduction, in the computation of the base payment amounts under the prospective payment system for home health services established under such section.”

  __Study and Report to Congress Regarding Exemption of Rural Agencies and Populations From Inclusion in Home Health Prospective Payment System__